 Federal Job Application Process

-Applicants must package a professional federal resume and in some cases draft Knowledge, Skills and Abilities (KSAs) to make it through the selection process and to be called for an interview.
+Applicants must compile a professional federal resume and in some cases draft Knowledge, Skills and Abilities (KSAs) to make it through the selection process and to be called for an interview.
 I can’t stress enough the importance of tailoring your federal resume to the job announcement’s key duties, responsibilities and specialized experience.
 If you tailor your resume to the job announcement you will improve your chances of being referred for interviews.
 Everything is about ranking factors and showing rating officials through your detailed work descriptions that you deserve to be placed in the “Best Qualified” group.

 There are significant differences between the private sector’s brief resume format and the detailed information required for a federal resume format.
 The resume most job seekers are familiar with is a short one page introduction.
 Uncle Sam’s federal resume is complex and highly structured and must include specific data or it may be rejected.
 The federal resume gives the job applicant the ability to generate a hard copy to take to the interview and to copy and paste the data into online resume builders.

 The federal government rates applicants on their work experience and education.
 Prior to hiring reform, a personnel specialist rated your application.
 Under the new system managers and subject matter experts participate in the process, a much improved rating method.
 The application process can take months for the HR department to review and rate all applicants and then to conduct interviews before making an offer.